RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/5_active_filters_doc.rst

 Introduction
 ---------------
 In the last two courses we’ve learned about OpAmps and filters.
-The logical next step is to take a look at OpAmp filters (which are actually called active filters, but that would ruin my joke), and that is exactly what we are about to do.
-In this course you will learn why we use OpAmp’s in analog filters, and how to design them.
+We will be discussing OpAmp filters in this course, which are also known as active filters.
+We will explore the reasons why OpAmps are used in analog filters and learn how to design them.

 .. raw:: html